bibleexchange/courses/sermon-outlines-by-stephen-reynolds-sr/Psalm 25 Proverbs 25.md

 20 O keep my soul, and deliver me: let me not be ashamed;
 21 Let integrity and uprightness preserve me; for I wait on thee.

-turn to me and be gracious to me... free me... look upon (me)... see.
+turn to me and be gracious to me&hellip; free me&hellip; look upon (me)&hellip; see.

 To bring your troubles to God is not to give way to despair, it is to exercise faith and hope.
 It shows not lack of assurance but expectation of great changes.
-Prayer is not the whineing Post of a wimp the grumbling corner of the distressed Prayer changes things –There is Power in Prayer
+Prayer is not the whineing Post of a wimp the grumbling corner of the distressed Prayer changes things &mdash;There is Power in Prayer

 So, having asked the Lord to take note of his affairs, he now petitions him, as he did at the beginning: 'Guard and Guide my life' from the enemy, 'rescue me', let me not be put to shame by allowing ungodliness to triumph.
 That David's faith is as strong as when he wrote verses 8-15

-“I wait on thee”  - find deliverance, take refuge in the Lord
+&quot;I wait on thee&quot; - find deliverance, take refuge in the Lord

 A Expression of Assured Faith